-As a tour guide in Chicago, I talk much more about Chicago as “city of neighborhoods” than a “city of community areas.”
+As a tour guide in Chicago, I spend much more time talking about Chicago as “city of neighborhoods” than a “city of community areas.”
 Yet the City of Chicago doesn’t officially acknowledge those neighborhoods.
-Instead, we have official Chicago community areas and political aldermanic wards.
+Instead, officially, we have Chicago community areas and aldermanic wards.
 These subdivisions are sociological and political, created in a think tank or lawyer’s office.
 They often fail to reflect the physical reality on the ground.

 By contrast, the division of the city into neighborhoods feels very tangible.
 On some of our virtual events, we talk about how we can witness the changes in the landscape between the building types, shapes, materials and uses of different Chicago neighborhoods.
 You know distinctly when you’ve gone from Little Italy/UIC to Pilsen or when downtown gives way to Lincoln Park.
 By contrast, the lines separating Chicago community areas and wards are not nearly so visible.
 Yet they play a key role in defining where one is in Chicago.

 Historically, Chicagoans had a few ways of identifying where they come from.
 Where you went to high school is a big identifier.
 If a person is Catholic, then they might identify with their parish.
 Then people might also bring up their neighborhood.

 Indeed, it’s not at all hard to look at census data and see just how closely neighborhood boundaries match with divisions based on class or race.
 The lines between the white enclaves of Mount Greenwood or Beverly stand out starkly against the African-American neighborhoods of the South Side.
-On the North Side, crossing the river clearly moves one from Lincoln Park and Lakeview, land of the bougie lakefront liberals, into the mixed and gentrifying domains of Wicker Park and Logan Square.
+On the North Side, crossing the river’s North Branch clearly moves one from Lincoln Park and Lakeview, land of the bougie lakefront liberals, into the mixed and gentrifying domains of Wicker Park and Logan Square.
 Ours is a city built of neighborhoods, which are in turn built on an atavistic sensibility.

 Chicago Community Areas